 There is no one direct treatment to stop teeth grinding, but there are several ways that the action of jaw clenching can be significantly reduced.
 It should be noted that following one or more treatments may reduce the symptoms.

-Less Consumption of Chocolate & Energy Drinks
+Consume Less Chocolate & Energy Drinks

 Studies have proven a correlation between consumption of chocolate, coffee and energy drinks and the disorder known as sleep bruxism.
 The ingredient caffeine is a central nervous system stimulant which can contribute to jaw clenching and teeth grinding.